 These take their name from the fact that the tip of the bow curves in the opposite direction to the user.
-Compared to compound crossbows, recurve crossbow weigh less and come at a lower price.
-They are also easier to maintain.
+Compared to compound bows, recurve crossbow weigh less and come at a lower price.
+Recurve crossbow is also easier to maintain.
 Although they do have a drawback of being harder to cock.

 How to Maintenance Your Crossbow - Tips

 Crossbows are complicated tools that need regular maintenance so that they stay in good shape.
 Furthermore, these are also dangerous weapons; hence, it becomes very important to make sure all the parts are how they are supposed to be in order to avoid any accidents.
 The following are some important practices:

 We mentioned this for several of our products.
 The string is arguably the most important component of a crossbow, and as such, it becomes imperative to ensure it stays in the best possible shape.
 Waxing or applying lube to the string after every few rounds of shots is extremely advisable.